OjasMittal/SAMACHAR/README.md

 # SAMACHAR
-SAMACHAR helps you to get a personalised newspaper \N{newspaper} emailed  to you instantly with links of the topic which interests you!
+SAMACHAR helps you to get a personalised newspaper  emailed  to you instantly with links of the topic which interests you!

 Save time in todays fast running world by getting news of your interest without hogging through various webpages!